 - Hyperthermic intraperitoneal chemotherapy (HIPEC) — heated chemotherapy delivered directly into the abdominal (peritoneal) cavity during an operation.
 We are one of only a few medical centers in the Midwest to offer highly skilled expertise in HIPEC, where gynecologic oncologists work with surgical oncologists to remove all of the tumor.

 Our trained chemotherapy nurses are highly skilled in delivering chemotherapy and in symptom management.
+They listen carefully to the needs of the patient and monitor side effects to alter treatment plans as necessary.
 As regional experts in intraperitoneal chemotherapy, our nurses regularly teach this method to other nurses in the area.
 UChicago Medicine is also actively involved in clinical trials designed to improve current chemotherapy for ovarian cancer.

 Cancer treatment may affect the ability to become pregnant.
 Our gynecologic oncologists take this into account for each and every patient and proactively work to address these concerns.
 Our reproductive endocrinologists have special expertise in fertility preservation for cancer patients.
 We offer embryo and egg freezing (cryopreservation) as well as other strategies to preserve fertility before undergoing treatment.